charleymroberts/ecommerce/README.md

 Pages include:

+Visible before account creation:

-- Create account
+- Create an account
 - Login

-- Logout
+Visible after account creation:

-- 'My account' section
+- 'My account' landing page

 - My addresses
   - Add address
   - Edit address
 - Email addresses
 - Order history
+- Logout

 **Features include**:

 - Create a customer account
-- Log in and out
+- Log in and out (text under account/login icon changes to reflect login status)
 - Sign in using Google account
 - Add new delivery address
-- Select preferred address (which pre-populates) the checkout page if the user is logged in
+- Select preferred address (which pre-populates the checkout page if the user is logged in)
 - Edit or remove addresses
 - Add a new email address
 - Select primary email address
 - Remove email address if customer has more than one
 - View customer's order history
+- Pop up messages to confirm that a user has logged in/out or added/edited/removed an address
+- An 'are you sure?' popup confirmation message if a user tries to delete an address

 ### Retailer dashboard pages